From Local Pseudorandom Generators to Hardness of Learning: Introduction

 Our hardness results for DNFs and intersections of halfspaces imply new hardness results for learning neural networks.
 We show hardness of improperly learning depth-$2$ neural networks with $\omega(1)$ hidden neurons and the ReLU activation function, with respect to the square loss.
 Thus, we improve the $\omega(\log(n))$ lower bound implied by \cite{daniely2016complexity}.
 Moreover, the lower bound implied by \cite{daniely2016complexity} requires an activation function also in the output neuron, while our lower bound does not.
 For depth-$2$ networks with a constant number $k$ of hidden neuron, namely, where the number of hidden neurons is independent of $n$, we show (under our stronger assumption regarding a specific candidate for a local PRG) a $\Omega(n^{\beta k})$ lower bound, where $\beta$ is a constant independent of $n,k$.
 This is the first lower bound for improperly learning neural networks with a constant number of hidden neurons.

 Due to the empirical success of neural networks, there has been much effort to understand under what assumptions neural networks may be learned efficiently.
 This effort includes making assumptions on the input distribution~\citep{li2017convergence,brutzkus2017globally,du2017convolutional,du2017gradient,du2018improved,goel2018learning}, the network's weights~\citep{arora2014provable,das2019learnability,agarwal2020deep,goel2017learning}, or both~\citep{janzamin2015beating,tian2017analytical,bakshi2019learning}.
 Hence, distribution-specific learning of neural networks is a central problem.
 Several works in recent years have shown hardness of distribution-specific learning shallow neural networks using gradient-descent or statistical query (SQ) algorithms \citep{shamir2018distribution,song2017complexity,vempala2019gradient,goel2020superpolynomial,diakonikolas2020algorithms}.
 We note that while the SQ framework captures the gradient-descent algorithm, it does not capture, for example, stochastic gradient-descent (SGD), which examines training points individually (see a discussion in \cite{goel2020superpolynomial}).
-Currently, the only known distribution-specific hardness result for improper learning of neural networks, is for learning depth-$d$ networks on the uniform distribution on the hypercube, where $d$ is an unspecified sufficiently large constant, due to \cite{Kharitonov93}.\footnote{Distribution-specific hardness of learning a single ReLU neuron in the agnostic setting was studied in \cite{goel2019time,goel2020statistical,diakonikolas2020near}.}
+Distribution-specific hardness of learning a single ReLU neuron in the agnostic setting was studied in \cite{goel2019time,goel2020statistical,diakonikolas2020near}.

 We show hardness of improper distribution-specific learning of depth-$2$ and depth-$3$ ReLU neural networks with respect to the square loss.
 First, our distribution-specific hardness results for Boolean circuits, imply hardness of learning depth-$2$ networks on a distribution where each component is drawn i.i.d. from a (non-uniform) Bernoulli distribution, and depth-$3$ networks on the uniform distribution on the hypercube.
 More importantly, we also show hardness of improperly learning depth-$3$ networks on the standard Gaussian distribution.
-Thus, our results imply that the distribution-specific hardness of learning shallow neural networks holds for all algorithms, and not just for SQ algorithms.